kriszyp/cbor-x/README.md

 Cbor-x modules are standard ESM modules and can be loaded directly from the [deno.land registry for cbor](https://deno.land/x/cbor) for use in Deno.
 The standard encode and decode functionality is available on Deno, like other platforms.

 ### Streams
 We can use the including streaming functionality (which further improves performance).
-The `EncoderStream` is a NodeJS transform stream that can be used to serialize objects to a binary stream (writing to network/socket, IPC, etc.), and the `DecoderStream` can be used to deserialize objects from a binary sream (reading from network/socket, etc.):
+The `EncoderStream` is a NodeJS transform stream that can be used to serialize objects to a binary stream (writing to network/socket, IPC, etc.), and the `DecoderStream` can be used to deserialize objects from a binary stream (reading from network/socket, etc.):

 ```JavaScript
 import { EncoderStream } from 'cbor-x';